Patient Engagement Mobile Apps for Pharma

-Today, an app that improves engagement both for physicians and patients becomes a valuable tool in MR’s hands.
+Today, a pharma patient engagement app that improves the experience for physicians and patients becomes a valuable tool in MR’s hands.
 First of all, it goes beyond any brochure to explain and visualize the effects and functions of any, even the most complex medical product.
-Secondly, digital tools augment the benefits of medical products, for example by remote monitoring features of ability to collect important patient data.
-And finally, introducing digital into healthcare experience promises better efficiency, for doctors, clinics, associations and the whole industry in general.
+Secondly, digital tools augment the benefits of medical products, for example by remote monitoring features of the ability to collect important patient data.
+And finally, introducing mobile patient engagement into the healthcare experience promises better efficiency for doctors, clinics, associations and the whole industry in general.

-Translating the benefits of the apps that provide valuable content or enable doctor-to-patient connection in one thing.
-Try marketing and explaining something as complex as a medical device.
+Selling the benefits of the apps that provide valuable content or enable doctor-to-patient connection in one thing.
+Try marketing something as complex as a medical device.

-Why patient engagement tools are indispensable for doctors
+Why patient engagement mobile applications are indispensable for doctors, caregivers and pharmacists

 Medical representatives may be the major channel to market pharmaceutical products.
 However, it’s doctors who influence the rate of prescriptions and caregivers who monitor product adoption and adherence.
-Therefore, many pharma companies create efficient mHealth tools to contribute to the efforts of this category of users.
-Apparently, these tools are here to stay.
+Therefore, many pharma companies create efficient medical apps for physicians and apps for pharmacists to contribute to the efforts of this category of users.

-First of all, digital can and already tackles some of the most lasting problems in healthcare environment — lack of awareness among patients and scarcity of accessible credible content about diseases and treatments, communication barriers between doctors and patients caused by over bureaucratized procedures, insufficient health and social care services, especially in rural areas, to name a few.
+First of all, digital can and already tackles some of the most lasting problems in the healthcare environment — lack of awareness among patients and scarcity of accessible credible content about diseases and treatments, communication barriers between doctors and patients caused by over-bureaucratized procedures, insufficient health and social care services, especially in rural areas, to name a few.

-Secondly, digital tools are receiving more trust among users.
-Next-gen mHealth apps with personalization features, user-friendly design and adaptive interfaces become more and more ubiquitous among different categories of users, including the elderly and people with special needs.
+Secondly, when you create apps that drive patient engagement and improve patient experience, user trust grows.
+Next-gen healthcare apps for patients with personalization features, user-friendly design and adaptive interfaces become more and more ubiquitous among different categories of users, including the elderly and people with special needs.

-Finally, these tools bring both patients and doctors previously inaccessible advantages, such as remote treatment monitoring on a day-to-day basis and real-time symptom and health conditions tracking.
+Finally, these tools provide both patients and doctors with many advantages, such as remote treatment monitoring on a day-to-day basis and real-time symptom and health condition tracking.

 Here come some of the examples that illustrate how pharmaceutical companies support doctors’ and caregivers’ efforts.

-One of industry leaders, Novartis built forCare app for caregivers who provide support to people with special needs, chronic disease or people undergoing complex medication.
-This functional mHealth tool works as a one-stop solution for patient management.
-It integrates medication adherence and doctor appointment tracking, provides caregivers with all necessary information and instructions for documentation management as well as valuable content that helps caregivers keep the energy up.
+One of the industry leaders, Novartis built forCare app for caregivers who provide support to people with special needs, chronic diseases, or people undergoing complex medication.
+This functional patient engagement app works as a one-stop solution for patient management.
+It integrates medication adherence and doctor appointment tracking, provides caregivers with all necessary information and instructions for document management as well as valuable content that helps caregivers keep the energy up.
 In other words, it’s an indispensable tool for caregivers that improves their efficiency and makes their jobs easier.

-Another mHealth app designed for Merck & Co. — ChemoDiary – is focused on cancer patients undergoing complex chemotherapy.
-The app collects symptoms and side effects during chemo treatment, encourages patients to self-track their reaction to medication, maintain treatment calendar and share personalized medical condition reports with authorized healthcare providers.
+Another healthcare app designed for Merck & Co. — ChemoDiary is focused on cancer patients undergoing complex chemotherapy.
+This mobile app collects symptoms and side effects during chemo treatment, encourages patients to self-track their reaction to the medication, maintains a treatment calendar and shares personalized medical condition reports with authorized healthcare providers.
 As a result, doctors receive relevant, up-to-date information on how patients react to chemo medication and can remotely follow every step of a complex treatment process.

-What patient engagement tools have to do with clinical trials and research
+What patient engagement mobile apps have to do with clinical trials and research

-Pharmaceutical companies conduct thousands of clinical trials and researches annually.
-It’s a long way for drugs and medical procedures to go from R&D to tried-and-true stage, and a complex process that involves multiple players — sponsors, investigators, doctors, nurses, caregivers and patients.
-The last two make the core, as caregivers oversee the compliance and patients act as the subjects to provide data.
+Pharmaceutical companies conduct thousands of clinical trials and research annually.
+It’s a long way for drugs and medical procedures to go from R&D to the tried-and-true stage, and a complex process that involves multiple players — sponsors, investigators, doctors, nurses, caregivers, and patients.
+The last two players in the list are particularly important.
+Caregivers oversee the compliance, and patients act as the subjects to provide data.